 Nano-Optics and Biophotonics

-Controlling the flow of optical frequency excitations at the nanometerscale has great potential for diverse applications such as integrated optical communication and on-chip optical sensing.
-We are able to selectively excited and control the propagation of different well-defined modes on two-wire transmission lines.
+Controlling the flow of light at the nanometer scale has great potential for diverse applications such as integrated optical data communication and on-chip optical moleculasr sensing.
+We are able to selectively excite and control the propagation of different well-defined modes on two-wire transmission lines.
 Such modal control can be used to obtain routing of optical pulses according to criteria such as polarization.

 - G. Razinska et al., Limits of Kirchhoff's Laws in Plasmonic, Sci.
 Rep. 8, 1921 (2018)

 - C. Rewitz et al., Coherent control of plasmon propagation in a nanocircuitPhys.
 Rev. Applied 1, 014007 (2014)

 - P. Geisler et al., Multimode plasmon excitation and in-situ analysis in top-down fabricated plasmonic nanocircuits, Phys.
 Rev. Lett.
 111, 183901 (2013), arXiv:1304.1737